-Before you reset the control card, you should wait at least 60 seconds after the last provisioning change you made to avoid losing any changes to the database.

-Resetting an active control card can be service-affecting.

-- Step 1 Log into a node on the network.
-If you are already logged in, continue with Step 2. - Step 2 Identify the active control card:

-If you are looking at the physical ONS system shelf, the ACT/SBY LED of the active card is green.
-The ACT/STBLY LED of the standby card is amber.

-- Step 3 In node view (single-shelf mode) or shelf view (multishelf mode), right-click the active control card in CTC. - Step 4 Choose Reset Card from the shortcut menu. - Step 5 Click Yes in the Confirmation Dialog box.

-The card resets, the FAIL LED blinks on the physical card, and connection to the node is lost.
-CTC switches to network view.

-- Step 6 Verify that the reset is complete and error-free and that no new related alarms appear in CTC.
-For LED appearance, see the Typical Card LED State After Successful Reset, on page 353 section. - Step 7 Double-click the node and ensure that the reset control card is in standby mode and that the other control card is active.
-Verify the following: - If you are looking at the physical ONS system shelf, the ACT/SBY LED of the active card is green.
-The ACT/STBLY LED of the standby card is amber. - No new alarms appear in the Alarms window in CTC.
+Note Before you reset the control card, you should wait at least 60 seconds after the last provisioning change you made to avoid losing any changes to the database.
+Bef ore you begin Â Caution Resetting an active control card can be service-affecting.
+Pro cedure Step 1 Step 2 - into a node on the network.
+If you are already logged in, continue with Step 2. ntify the active control card: ou are looking at the physical ONS system shelf, the ACT/SBY LED of the active card is green.
+The Γ/STBLY LED of the standby card is amber.
+Step 3 Step 4 Step 5 Cho ode view (single-shelf mode) or shelf view (multishelf mode), right-click the active control card in CTC. sose Reset Card from the shortcut menu. ck Yes in the Confirmation Dialog box. card resets, the FAIL LED blinks on the physical card, and connection to the node is lost.
+CTC switches etwork view.
+Step 6 ify that the reset is complete and error-free and that no new related alarms appear in CTC.
+For LED earance, see the Typical Card LED State After Successful Reset, on page 388 section.
+Step 7 Dou able-click the node and ensure that the reset control card is in standby mode and that the other control card ctive.
+Verify the following: • If you are looking at the physical ONS system shelf, the ACT/SBY LED of the active card is green.
+The ACT/STBLY LED of the standby card is amber. • No new alarms appear in the Alarms window in CTC.